uday2607/CSB-SCLC/Additional_Codes/BioData-Analysis/README.md

 For example, you can look at **.input** files present [here](https://github.com/uday2607/CSB-SCLC/tree/master/Additional_Codes/BioData-Analysis/input) to get a better understanding.

 ### data_analysis.py
-This is the python script which does all analysis by importing functions from other python scripts and rn them for a given dataset.
+This is the python script which does all analysis by importing functions from other python scripts and run them for a given dataset.
 Import all the functions that are to be used (i.e.. the ones given under **funcs** option in **.in** file from [``input folder``](https://github.com/uday2607/CSB-SCLC/tree/master/Additional_Codes/BioData-Analysis/input)).
 Then run the scipt as shown:

 <pre><code>python data_analysis.py {name_of_infile}.input </code></pre>